cloneofsimo/paint-with-words-sd/README.md

 ![screencapture-127-0-0-1-7860-2023-03-16-15_43_25](https://user-images.githubusercontent.com/42672685/225548893-b1610bfa-2777-47b8-afdd-e2aa7fadae4a.png)

 In this extension, the regional-based seeding is not enables, thus the random seed for each object will not be retrieved (just leave it as -1).
-More importantly, please DO NOT use "," in object, for the similar reason mentioned in gradio ui.
+More importantly, please DO NOT use "," in object, for the same reason mentioned in gradio ui.
+Please leave object as "" if no object is assigned for the region.

 ## Installation